gscales/EWS-BasicToOAuth-Info/Using OAuth in OpenPop.net against Office365 with MSAL.md

 If you are going to update the authentication in your application what you use to do the OAuth Authentication/Token acquisition part is probably the hardest decision/change you have to make.
 Eg your authentication code can be as simple as a few HttpClient requests up to a fully robust authentication libary like [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) which is the one I would recommend as its going to work in most identity topologies (which can get complicated around different federation providers etc).
 MSAL is what I'll be using in the examples in this doc.

+# Setup you Azure Application Registration #

+Before you can use Modern Authentication you need to have an Azure Application registration that is consented to and provides the https://outlook.office.com/POP.AccessAsUser.All permission.
+Details on how to do this can be found in https://docs.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth

 # What you need to change in OpenPop.net   #

 Because OpenPop.net doesn't currently support oAuth but is open source you can easly modify the source code to suit your needs.
 Generally doing this isn't a good idea as your can loose track of upstream updates but given the age of POP3 and the number of updates to this library it shouldn't really be that much of an issue(and the main library will probably be updated eventually).
 As an example I created a fork of OpenPop.net [https://github.com/gscales/hpop](https://github.com/gscales/hpop) and added oAuth support to this.